cicl-stanford/essentialism_in_llms/README.md

 └── writeup
 ```

-- `analysis/` contains all the code for analyzing data and generating figures, written in R
+- `analysis/` contains all the code for analyzing data and generating figures, written in R.
   <!-- (view a rendered file [here](https://cicl-stanford.github.io/essentialism_in_llms/)). -->
 - `code/` contains all the materials and code for the experiments.
   - `experiments` contains materials for each experiment that was run.